ossf/tac/process/templates/SIG_NAME_incubating_stage.md

   * "name, affiliation, GitHub ID"

 ### Governance
-SIG has defined group goverance
+SIG has defined group governance
   * "link to charter or other document describe how group is managed" SIG must have met publicly at least 5 times
   * "link to meeting agenda"